mradwan/mradwan.github.io/_posts/2015-10-19-reinventing-the-wheel.md

 |-|-|-|-|-|-|-|-|
 |is Colored?|F|F|F|T|F|F|F|

-Let's introduce two variables for each node, $$P_i$$ which is true if and only if the colored in the group occured before this node in the sequence, N_i which is true if this node is colored, or the colored node occurs after this node in the sequence.
+Let's introduce two variables for each node, $$P_i$$ which is true if and only if the colored in the group occurred before this node in the sequence, N_i which is true if this node is colored, or the colored node occurs after this node in the sequence.

 |Node|$$S_0$$|$$S_1$$|$$S_2$$|$$S_3$$|$$S_4$$|$$S_5$$|$$S_6$$|
 |-|-|-|-|-|-|-|-|